 For those of us who are in front of the computer for extended periods of time, it’s important to understand another factor that often leads to computer related discomfort and could be possibly sight-threatening: blue light.
 This high-energy light is emitted from computer screens, televisions and smartphones, and can cause eyestrain, headaches and fatigue.
 Recent research also points to increasing evidence that blue light exposure can greatly increase a person’s risk of macular degeneration in the future.

-Computer glasses are typically equipped with special coatings or lenses that are made especially to filter harmful blue light, so that it does not effect your eyes.
+Computer glasses are typically equipped with special coatings or lenses that are made especially to filter harmful blue light, so that it does not affect your eyes.
 This makes long term computer use more comfortable and reduces the risk of developing macular degeneration in the future.For more on how computer glasses can help you, speak to your Berryessa Optometry eye doctor today!